 Some forms of traditional advertising, like newspaper ads, have been around for over a hundred years.
 Advertising on other traditional media, like radio and television, became common in the 1960s.
-In the last 50+ years, traditional advertising has become the standard tactic by which most businesses engage with their audiences.
+In the last few years, Non-traditional advertising like Inflight magazine, Airport Advertsing, Airline Advertising and many other has become the standard tactic by which most businesses engage with their audiences.

 However, many marketers are now questioning the effectiveness of some of these channels.
 Direct mail has become increasingly expensive, while Tivo, Netflix and iPods have made it easy for consumers to skip right past TV ads.
 Is it any wonder that CMOs are looking for unique advertising strategies and channels?